stellar-deprecated/docs/learn/readme.md

 Stellar.org only maintains the JavaScript SDK.
 We are looking for maintainers for other languages.

 ## [Interstellar](https://github.com/stellar/interstellar)
 The Interstellar Module System is a collection of modules that aims to make it easy to build a web application on the Stellar network.
-Interstellar is built using the [JavaScript Stellar SDK] (https://github.com/stellar/js-stellar-sdk).
+Interstellar is built using the [JavaScript Stellar SDK](https://github.com/stellar/js-stellar-sdk).

 You can think of Interstellar as a bootstrap for building Stellar clients.
 Read more about the [design philosophy of Interstellar](https://www.stellar.org/blog/developer-preview-interstellar-module-system/).